Time travel claims and urban legends: Rudolph Fentz

+Mike "Madman" Marcum

+In 1995, a caller to Art Bell's syndicated radio show Coast to Coast AM named Mike Marcum claimed to have discovered a means of time travel using a Jacob's ladder.
+In attempting to build a larger version of this device, Marcum admitted that he had stolen several power transformers from the local power company, St. Joseph Light and Power in King City, Missouri; in using them to power his "time machine" he caused a local blackout that brought him to the attention of authorities.
+Police records confirmed that he had been arrested for this theft, and sentenced to 60 days in jail plus a suspended sentence.
+He called the radio show again in 1996, stating he was building a second "time machine" from legally acquired parts, and was 30 days from completing the device.
+He claimed to have sent around 200 items and small animals through this device, and announced he was going to travel through it himself.
+Marcum then "disappeared" in 1997.
+His absence led to a number of theories, as well as giving birth to a number of urban legends.

+In 2015, Bell interviewed him again on his radio show, Midnight in the Desert, where Marcum claimed that he had been transported two years into the future and 800 mi away, landing near Fairfield, Ohio, but suffered amnesia.
+While living in a homeless shelter, Marcum slowly remembered his name, his Social Security number, and other memories that enabled him to re-enter society.
+However, the Missouri State Highway Patrol has no record of him being reported as a missing person.

 John Titor

 Between 2000 and 2001, an online bulletin board user self-identified as John Titor became popular as he claimed to be a time traveler from 2036 on a military mission.
 Holding the many-worlds interpretation as correct and consequently every time travel paradox as impossible, he stated that many events which occurred up to his time would indeed occur in this timeline.
 These included a devastating civil war in the US in 2008 followed by a short nuclear World War III in 2015, which will "kill three billion people".

 In the years following his last posts and disappearance in 2001, the non-fulfilment of his specific predictions made his popularity decrease.
 Criticism has pointed out flaws in Titor's stories and investigations suggested his character may be a hoax and a creation of two siblings from Florida.

-The story has been retold on numerous web sites, in a book, in the Japanese visual novel/anime Steins;Gate, and in a play.
+The story has been retold on numerous websites, in a book, in the Japanese visual novel/anime Steins;Gate, and in a play.
 He may also have been discussed occasionally on the radio show Coast to Coast AM.
-In this respect, the Titor story may be unique in terms of broad appeal from an originally limited medium, an Internet discussion board.